pelgraine/Meck-P4/README.md

   - **✓ Heard N Repeats** – one or more repeaters relayed the message back.
 The count shows how many echoes were received, confirming the message propagated through the mesh.
   - **✕ Failed** – 18 seconds elapsed with no repeater echo.
 The message was transmitted but no repeater confirmed receipt.
 This typically means no repeater is in range, or the channel’s radio parameters don’t match the repeater’s.

-**Retry send:** long-press any failed outgoing message (channel or DM) to open a retry prompt.
-Tap **Retry Send** to re-queue the message with a fresh timestamp.
+**Long-press outgoing messages:** long-press any outgoing message to see which repeaters acknowledged it.
+If the message failed, a **Retry Send** option re-queues it with a fresh timestamp.
 The recipient may see a duplicate if the original arrives late via a slow path.

 -----